aastha-chhabra/evaluation-of-economic-policies/README.md

-# Evaluating Economic Policies through Classical and Quantum Algorithms
+# Evaluating Economic Policies through the Lens of Classical and Quantum Algorithms

 A research project comparing classical machine learning and quantum algorithms for modeling **CPI inflation dynamics in India (2010–2025)**, using macroeconomic data sourced from the Reserve Bank of India.

-**Author:** Aastha Chhabra — Centre of Quantitative Economics and Data Science, BIT Ranchi
+**Author:** Aastha Chhabra
 **Supervisor:** Dr. Manish Kumar Pandey
-**Submitted to:** Journal of Policy Modeling

 ---